About MineKhan

 }

-This turns bricks into house spawners.
+// This spawns a house when you hold a brick and click.
 Note: block can also be an item.

 // Define the list of blocks